 That being said, we would love to see a picture of you wearing your MTGS race bib and participating virtually!
 Be a part of our virtual race community and post a picture of you in your bib as you run the race.
 Be sure to use #MTGS5k in your post.

 It takes a village to spread awareness of colon cancer and preventative measures and we want to have as many people as possible on our side.
-Even though official registration is now closed for MTGS 2020, we welcome anyone who would like to see colon cancer stopped to join us in our virtual 5K!
+We welcome anyone who would like to see colon cancer stopped to join us in our virtual 5K or on race day!
 Here are a few things you can do to support MTGS and colon cancer awareness:

 - Share a picture or video on social media, use #MTGS5k and tag @MarchtoGetScreened (Facebook) and/or @MTGS5K (Twitter)